aridoza/foundational-java/Concurrency/concurrency1.md

 ### Dining Philosophers Problem

-This is illustrated humorously (if not poignantly) by the class "Dining Philosophers" problem.
+This is illustrated humorously (if not poignantly) by the classic "Dining Philosophers" problem.

 Here are the rules: